MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-dashboards-management-pack-datacenter-view.md

 ![Datacenter view](./media/sql-server-dashboards-management-pack/datacenter-view.png)

-## Datacenter View Tiles

 All group tiles on the datacenter view are collapsed by default.
 A tile consists of two parts:

 - The left part displays the number of objects within a group in the worst state and the total number of objects.